cypress-io/cypress/packages/driver/src/cy/commands/actions/attach-file-tech-brief/README.md

 This is done because the existing community solution, [cypress-upload-plugin](https://github.com/abramenal/cypress-file-upload), already adds `cy.attachFile`, and we believe a visible conflict is the best way forward.
 The maintainers of that project can simply switch from `add` to `overwite` in order to keep it working, which shouldn't be too onerous of a burden.
 For users, this error will serve as a way to notify users of that plugin that native functionality now exists, so they can decide which they prefer to use.

 As part of the changelog around this feature, we will need to write a migration guide for current users of the plugin.
-Since our version of `cy.attachFile` is extremely similar to that of the plugin, for many users this should be as simple as changing `subjectType` to `action`, prefixing their fixtures with `fixture:` and uninstalling cypress-upload-file.
+Since our version of `cy.attachFile` is extremely similar to that of the plugin, for many users this should be as simple as changing `subjectType` to `action`, prefixing their fixtures with `cypress/fixtures/` and uninstalling cypress-upload-file.

 ### Synthetic events vs CDP
 Events triggered by Chrome Devtools Protocol and real users are identical, while those triggered via JS are different only in the `isTrusted` property (see below for more details on this conclusion).
 The same holds for the drag-and-drop related events, with the exact method to reproduce omitted here for brevity.

 Triggering the [`DOM.setFileInputFiles` event via CDP](https://chromedevtools.github.io/devtools-protocol/tot/DOM/#method-setFileInputFiles) also has a major limitation: it accepts only an array of file paths, which are read from disk.
 This has a benefit:
 1. The files are not read from disk until the application does so - this is how browsers actually behave, and is more performant, especially when dealing with large files.